-- 1. Equipped in the use of techniques of personal and group knowledge that improve the labor field. - 2.
-Able to promote long-term goals and execute an extraordinary performance. - 3.
-Enabled to maintain effective communication supporting the revision of the values of the group. - 4.
-Able to correct use of composition skills,
+1. Equipped in the use of techniques of personal and group knowledge that improve the labor field.

+2. Able to promote long-term goals and execute an extraordinary performance.

+3. Enabled to maintain effective communication supporting the revision of the values of the group.

+4. Able to correct use of composition skills, grammar, and punctuation.

 Code Course C/h

 AD1410 Humanity in Global Times 3

 BI1101 Introduction to Study of the Bible 3

 CH3013 Communication and Human Development 3

 CM2101 Composition I 3

 CM2108 Effective Communication 3

 EC4320 Economy Theory 3

 ED1109 Study Methods & Techniques 3

 PS1304 General Psychology 3

 RG2101 Church History 3

-SC2101 Survey of American History 3
+TH2102 Introduction to Theology 3

 SC2102 Philosophical Thinking 3

-SC2205 Study of Man and His Culture 3
+TH4301 Christology 3